JeffM2501/raylibVoxelMap/README.md

 applications, and to alter it and redistribute it freely, subject to the following restrictions:

   1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
-If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.
+If you use this software in222rrrrrrrrrrrrrrrrrrrrrrrrrrrrrrr2221Z a product, an acknowledgment in the product documentation would be appreciated but is not required.

   2. Altered source versions must be plainly marked as such, and must not be misrepresented